 We also paid attention to how mentors and sponsors can kick-start career progress.
 When you ask most successful people about their achievements, male or female, they typically bring up their mentors or sponsors.
 Mentors can be a role model or someone to help open doors that will further your career, whereas sponsors influence promotions.
 To progress in your career, you need both.
 We’ve implemented a formal mentoring program that pairs high-potential female staff with partners (male and female) who often work in different disciplines at the firm.
 These partners provide an additional, objective perspective to emerging female leaders as they prepare for new leadership opportunities.

-And it’s working: In 2016, four of the 13 new partners at Plante Moran were women and, come July 1, two members of our seven-member firm management team will be women.
-We’re pleased to note that these promotions have opened doors for other staff at the firm, as well, and women have filled five of seven new leadership roles across Plante Moran.
+And it’s working: In 2017, six of the 21 new partners at Plante Moran were women.
+In addition, two women were named to our seven-member firm management team.
+These promotions opened doors for other staff at the firm, as well, with five women filling seven new leadership roles across Plante Moran.
 We find these statistics encouraging and indicative of the commitment we’re bringing to this initiative.

 It’s also heartening to see the number of professional accounting firms that are working so hard to address this issue.
 Each year Plante Moran participates in the MOVE project, which evaluates the progress being made by financial and accounting firms.
 Joanne Cleaver, who’s president of Wilson-Taylor Associates and designs and manages the annual MOVE project, notes: “Progress is accelerating at MOVE firms,” she says.
 “Leading MOVE firms have figured what works, and they are reinvesting in proven strategies. “